-tion/solar-damaged skin and small joint targeted applications in orthopedic medicine.
-The abilities of biocellular modalities to promote wound healing and regenerative capabilities via intradermal placement have opened opportunities to permit improved skin circulation and texture; improve skin aging and radiation damage and hair regeneration; and participate in chronic wound applications, as well as many small joint and superficial targets in musculoskeletal applications (Fig. 5.30).
+With the ability to injection through small bore needles, patient comfort in dermal and hair injections is enhanced, plus offers a range of radiation/solar damaged skin and small joint targeted applications in orthopaedic medicine.
+The abilities of Biocellular modalities to promote wound healing and regenerative capabilities via intradermal placement has opened opportunities to permit improved skin circulation and texture, improve skin aging and radiation damage, hair regeneration, participate in chronic wound applications, as well as many small joint and superficial targets in musculoskeletal applications (Figure 30).

-5.9 What Is the Future in Stem/ Stromal Cellular and Biocellular Treatments?
+What Is the Future in Stem/Stromal Cellular and Biocellular Treatments?

 There are now safe, reproducible capabilities of sterile, closed isolation of the large numbers of stem and stromal cells from the adipose tissues.
-Within such semiautomated and automated closed systems, this ability is becoming practical even in outpatient procedural rooms and carefully prepared within sterile protocols.
+Within such semi-automated and automated closed systems, this ability is becoming practical even in outpatient procedural rooms and carefully prepared within sterile protocols.
 Once this was exclusively possible only in very costly laboratory settings, requiring extensive equipment and technician costs.
 Today such isolation is being done in the United States under Institutional Review Board settings to insure reporting of patient safety and determining effectiveness.
-Clinical trials are gradually being released at this time, many requiring several years to acquire data, compile, and report.
+Clinical trials are gradually being released at this time, many requiring several years to acquire data, compile and report.
 The vast majority of such reports are providing clear clinical evidence of patient safety and effective clinical treatment outcomes.